spencerfolk/rotorpy/README.md

 What's currently ignored: any lift produced by the frame or any torques produced by an imbalance of drag forces on the frame.
 We also currently neglect variations in the wind along the length of the UAV, implicitly assuming that the characteristic length scales of the wind fields are larger than UAV's maximum dimensions.

+RotorPy also includes first-order motor dynamics to simulate lag, as well as support for spatio-temporal wind flow fields for the UAV to interact with.

 # Installation

 First, clone this repository into a folder of your choosing.

-It is recommended that you use a virtual environment to install this simulator, as some of the package dependencies are slightly out of date, including `matplotlib` which uses an older version for some of the 3D plotting.
+It is recommended that you use a virtual environment to install this simulator.
 I recommend using [Python venv](https://docs.python.org/3/library/venv.html) because it's lightweight.

 All the necessary dependencies can be installed using the following:
 **NOTE:** Read this command carefully.
 The period `.` is intentional.